 Grief can come from many places.
 It may be our own, it may have been passed down from generation to generation.
 The most common grief comes from traumatic events in this lifetime.
 Especially those that occur from birth until the age of 7 when our psyche is conditioned.
 Trauma that is passed down via genetics is sometimes considered more difficult to dissolve.
 However Naturo-Therapy along with our healthy grieving protocol, address this effectively.
 See references here

 Grief is something we are not taught how to process within schools or from conventional parenting.
-Yet if we did, we may be lighter, more wholesome people.
+Yet if we did, we may be lighter, happier and more wholesome.
 Please consider the free grief protocol above to become the best version of you.